bunderuso/circuitpython-hx711/README.md

 # Current limitations
 The pins are hardcoded to GP4 and GP5 in the hx711.py file.
 Goal is to remove this limitation to allow any pin to be used.
+The example folder has not been updated to Circuitpython standards